|How Guest Speakers Fit into the Curriculum|

 - An agricultural research station, where students became agricultural scientists for the day

-- An urban river restoration project, where students learned about the project and then planted cottonwood saplings
+- An urban river restoration project, where students learned about the project and then planted native trees and shrubs

 - An urban open space property, where students took a long nature hike through the bosque to see the Rio Grande